jigangz/jigangz.github.io/README.md

 ## Additional Features
 - **Interactive Header**: Clicking the header displays a welcome message.
-- **Button Feedback**: The "Go to Visualizations" button provides a loading effect when clicked.
+- **Button Click Effect**: When clicking the "Go to Visualizations" button, its background color changes to provide a visual indication of the interaction.